Running is an excellent way to improve overall health. But Does Running Burn Belly Fat? Read on to find some answers!

 Moderate-to-High Intensity Running Targets Unhealthy Belly Fat

-We hear that moderate-intensity running is good for us and that intense running is bad.
+We hear moderate-intensity running is good for us and intense running is bad.
 So we run moderately and get fatter.
 The only problem with this view is that it is wrong.

 Intense running may be the best way to lose weight because it is more effective than other forms of exercise at lowering body fat.
 But it’s not the only way; it’s just the most extreme form of exercise, and you don’t need to do it to keep losing weight if you are following a sensible diet and making small changes in your routine.

-Moderate-intensity running does not seem to make any difference in weight loss, but if you want to do moderate-intensity exercise and lose weight, then exercise moderately.
+Moderate-intensity running does not make any difference in weight loss, but if you want moderate-intensity exercise and lose weight, exercise moderately.
 If you’re going to do intense exercise and lose weight, then run intensely.

 Intense weight training and running produce a lot of metabolic byproducts, including hydrogen ions and lactic acid.
 This can build up in the muscles as they are used, causing them to become tired.